gmadhu89/academic-projects/Machine-Learning/pca-food-consumption-europeancountries/README.md

 PCA was implemented from the scratch for this analysis.

-Results can be viewed in the attached PCA_FoodConsumption.html file.
+Results can be viewed in the attached PCA_FoodConsumption.pdf file.

 **Source code will be provided upon request.**